ASyed2106/Object-Oriented-Programming/Slide01.md

 _Instance_ → an instance is a specific realization of any object.
 An object may be different in several ways, and each realized variation of that object is an instance.
 The creation of a realized instance is called instantiation.

 _Object’s Data _→ called: attributes

 _Object’s Code_ → called: methods

 _Attributes_ →  a data element representing the quality or state of the class or object.
 An attribute defines a particular property of an object

 _Method_ → a procedure associated with a message and an object.
 An object consists of state data and behavior; these compose an interface, which specifies how the object may be utilized by any of its various consumers.
 A method is a behavior of an object parametrized by a user.

 EXAMPLE

-➡Dog may have the following attributes
+→Dog may have the following _attributes_

 	- Name
 	- Color
 	- Breed
 	- isHungry
 	- isThirsty

-➡Dog may have the following methods
+→Dog may have the following _methods_

 	- bark()
 	- eat()
 	- sleep()